 Students are permitted to withdraw from courses and receive a “W” only during the first half of any course.
 Students desiring an exception to this rule must petition through the Registrar's Office.
 “W” will not be calculated in the grade point average.

 The grade of “NF” (non-attendance failure) may be given by a professor for excessive absences by a student or when a student stops attending the class.
 This grade will be computed in the grade point average like the grade “F”.

-Grade point averages at Southwestern Seminary are determined as follows:
+Grade points at Southwestern Seminary are assigned as follows:

 |A+ 4.0||A 4.0||A- 4.0|

 |B+ 3.0||B 3.0||B- 3.0|